Webster's Unabridged Dictionary - Letter L - Page 8

 Landlocked (a.)
 Inclosed, or nearly inclosed, by land.

 Landlocked (a.)
+(Zool.)
 Confined to a fresh-water lake by reason of waterfalls or dams; -- said of fishes that would naturally seek the sea, after spawning; as, the landlocked salmon.

 Landloper (n.)
 Same as Landlouper.